Pritz69/UNFOLLOW-GITHUB-USERS-WHO-DONT-FOLLOW-US/README.md

 A Python script which you can run on your device terminal to unfollow those users who does not follow you back on GITHUB.

 # HOW TO RUN THE SCRIPT ?
+Just follow the steps and then run the Task.py file uploaded above.
 # Install PyGithub:
 Command : pip install PyGithub
 # Generate a Personal Access Token: